Deus Ex: Invisible War Game Cover

 • “Play it once to understand the overall story, but don’t expect replayability.”

-Overall, the emotional aspect of the game is criticized for its lack of depth and engagement, with players noting the absence of compelling backstories and relatable characters.
-While some moments, particularly philosophical speeches, resonate emotionally, the overall experience is marred by poor gameplay mechanics and a disconnection from the game's world, leading to a feeling of emotional detachment.
-The game fails to evoke strong feelings, leaving players with a sense of frustration rather than connection.
+Overall, the emotional aspect of the game is criticized for its lack of depth and engagement, with many players feeling disconnected from the characters and story.
+While some moments, particularly in endgame speeches, resonate philosophically, the overall experience is marred by unlikable characters, poor animations, and a gameplay experience that detracts from emotional immersion.
+The game fails to evoke strong feelings, leaving players with a sense of frustration rather than emotional investment.

 • “The drama isn't tacked-on or manufactured by emotional NPCs telling you that something matters; if you're paying attention you will learn on your own how important the events of the game world are to the people in it.”